The Books of Earthsea

 The Books of Earthsea is a collection of fantasy fiction and commentary by American author Ursula K. Le Guin, published by Saga Press in 2018 on the 50th anniversary of the publication of the first book of the series, A Wizard of Earthsea.
-It includes a new introduction, the five Earthsea novels along with afterwords written in 2012, and short stories set in the Earthsea world.
+It includes a new introduction, the five Earthsea novels along with afterwords written in 2012, and all the short stories set in the Earthsea world.
 It is illustrated by Charles Vess.